healthchecks/healthchecks/templates/docs/monitoring_cron_jobs.md

     </tr>
     <tr>
         <th>-s, --silent</th>
         <td>Silent or quiet mode.
+Use it to hide progress meter,
-Don't show progress meter or error messages.</td>
+            but it also hides error messages.</td>
     </tr>
     <tr>
         <th>-S, --show-error</th>
-        <td>When used with -s it makes curl show error message if it fails.</td>
+        <td>Re-enables error messages when -s is used.</td>
     </tr>
     <tr>
         <th>--retry &lt;num&gt;</th>